 Slides of the lectures, films and animations projected in the classroom are available on the e-learning website.

-The recommended text is: Nelson & Cox, Introduction to the Biochemistry of Lehninger, Zanichelli ed., 2018.
-It is available for personal loan in a reduced number of copies at the science library; it can be purchased on paper with a discount on the cover price at all university bookstores or is available at a lower price as an e-book at the publishing house.
+Videotaped lessons, available for personal loan in a reduced number of copies at the science library; it can be purchased on paper with a discount on the cover price at all university bookstores or is available as an e-book at the university library.